Getting to a College Bowl Game via Charter Bus: A Step-by-Step Guide

 I grew up 20 minutes away from Clemson University, which means I grew up understanding two important facts: 1) college football is a big, big deal and 2) game-day traffic is the worst kind of traffic.
 But if your team makes it to the National Championship, you can’t let that horrible traffic stop you from cheering them on (see fact 1.)
 So what to do?

-If you’re traveling with a group, a charter bus could be a great option.
-GOGO Charters offers buses capable of accommodating anywhere from 18 to 56 people.
+If you’re looking for group transportation, a charter bus could be a great option.
+GOGO Charters offers bus rentals capable of accommodating anywhere from 18 to 56 people.
 Whether you’re with your extended family, your former fraternity, or your tailgating team, we can save you the hassle of losing each other’s cars in traffic and trying to find parking.

 Our reservations team is available 24/7 at 1-855-826-6770.
 But if you’ve never taken a charter bus to a college football game before and want to know what to expect before you call, I’ve got you covered.
 Here’s my step-by-step guide to traveling to your team’s bowl game (and, hopefully, the National Championship) on a charter bus.